 - Check your dog’s paws for wear and bring booties in case they become too raw or turn around before things get serious

-Drive north on HWY 89 approximately four miles from the “Y” (intersection of HWYs 50/89) in South Lake Tahoe.
+Drive north on SR 89 approximately four miles from the “Y” (intersection of HWYs 50/89) in South Lake Tahoe.
 Mount Tallac Road sits opposite of the entrance to Baldwin Beach.
 Head west on Mount Tallac Road for about 0.4 miles and take a left at the “T” intersection.
 Continue along Mount Tallac Road for another 0.6 miles to the trailhead.
 Arrive early on busier days such as weekends and holidays in order to claim a parking spot closer to the trailhead, otherwise you may find yourself doing some bonus hiking.
 Be sure to fill out a day-use pass (located at the trailhead kiosk) since you’ll be entering Desolation Wilderness for the day.
 There is a gate at the entrance to Mount Tallac Road, and it’s often locked between November and May, so contact the Lake Tahoe Basin Management Unit during that time to find out if the gate is open or locked.
 If you do plan to travel to Mount Tallac during the “off-season,” you can still park at the gate and hike the extra mile to the trailhead, just don’t block the gate.

 Below is a Google Map to assist you in finding the parking area for accessing the Mount Tallac Trailhead.